 What is TPO-antibodies?

 Your thyroid gland acts as the main engine for your body’s metabolism.
 To function correctly, it uses a specific enzyme called thyroid peroxidase to produce essential hormones.
-TPO-ab, or thyroid peroxidase antibodies, are proteins produced by your immune system that mistakenly target this enzyme.
-This marker is a primary window into whether your immune system is causing internal friction within your thyroid gland.
+TPO-antibodies, or thyroid peroxidase antibodies, are proteins produced by your immune system that mistakenly target this enzyme.
+This marker tests whether your immune system is causing internal friction within your thyroid gland.

 You should be extra attentive to this marker if you: